codeBeamer-Extensions-and-Addons/codebeamer-miro/README.md

 #### Query Items

-You can query items from your codeBeamer instance by Tracker and Team, Release or Subject.
-Users familiar with CBQL can alternatively specify the exact query they want to make with a CodeBeamer Query string in the [CBQL query input](#Advanced-Search).
+In order to query items you can either use the [regular search](#regular-search), which provides you with dropdowns and inputs to specify specific filter criteria or, if you're familiar with the [CQBL](https://codebeamer.com/cb/wiki/871101), you can also specify the exact query you want to make with a CodeBeamer Query Language string in the [advanced search](#Advanced-Search).

 ##### Regular Search